sylodev/community-actions/Moderation/JaMcSu-BasicallyBastion/README.md

 # BasicallyBastion Documentation
 BasicallyBastion is a recreation of the proprietary Bastion bot which does some menial tasks on the [Atlas support server](https://atlasbot.xyz/support), including handling suggestions.
 Currently this is Bastion's only job, so this action-pack emulates that feature using custom actions within Atlas itself (a lot easier than trying to host a local instance of Bastion).
 This action-pack is **meant to be edited by the user**, right now it *exactly* emulates Bastion so the messages are *very* server specific.
-If you don't know what that means, you probably shouldn't be using this...
+If you don't know what any of that means, you probably shouldn't be using this...

 ## Initial Setup
 * Follow the steps on the [repository README](https://github.com/doddsy/atlas-custom-actions/blob/master/README.md) for importing action files.